2014 Moto3 World Championship

-Álex Márquez (pictured in 2023) was the 2014 Moto3 Champion.
+Álex Márquez (pictured in 2023) was the 2014 Moto3 World Riders' Champion.

-The 2014 FIM Moto3 World Championship was a part of the 66th F.I.M.
-Road Racing World Championship season.
+The 2014 FIM Moto3 World Championship was the lightweight class of the 66th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Maverick Viñales was the reigning series champion, but did not contest the season as he moved to the series' intermediate class, Moto2.

 The riders' championship was not settled until the final round of the season, and was won by Estrella Galicia 0,0 rider Álex Márquez, the brother of 125cc champion Marc Márquez; as a result, the Márquez brothers became the first siblings to each win a Grand Prix motorcycle racing title.
 Márquez – a three-time race winner – prevailed after a third-place finish in Valencia, which was good enough to give him the title by two points over Jack Miller, who won the race.
 Miller, who had not finished on a Grand Prix podium prior to the 2014 season, achieved six victories and ten podium finishes, riding for the Ajo Motorsport team.
 Third place in the championship was also decided in Valencia, with Álex Rins, teammate to Márquez at the Estrella Galicia 0,0 team, able to take the position ahead of SaxoPrint–RTG's Efrén Vázquez.
 Both riders took two victories during the season, including the first two of Vázquez's Grand Prix career.

 The only other riders to take victories during the season were the riders that finished fifth and sixth in the final riders' championship standings.
 Riding for Valentino Rossi's Sky Racing Team by VR46, Romano Fenati took four victories during the season, but with only two further podium finishes, he was unable to mount a substantial championship challenge.
 Alexis Masbou, riding for Ongetta–Rivacold, was also a first-time Grand Prix winner during the 2014 season; he won at Brno, after prevailing in a 17-rider lead battle.
 The rookie of the year standings were comfortably won by Enea Bastianini of the Junior Team GO&FUN Moto3.
 Bastianini finished ninth overall having graduated from the Red Bull MotoGP Rookies Cup, taking three podium finishes during the campaign.
 In the constructors' championship, KTM and Honda finished tied on 384 points, but KTM won the title – a third consecutive title – on countback as the marque had won 10 races to Honda's 8.